Chapter 5. Scanning the system for configuration compliance

 • <profile_ID> with the profile ID with which the system should comply, for example, hipaa.

-You can assess the compliance of your container or a container image with a specific security baseline, such as Payment Card Industry Data Security Standard (PCI-DSS) and Health Insurance Portability and Accountability Act (HIPAA).
+Assess the compliance of a container or container image in RHEL with security baselines, such as Payment Card Industry Data Security Standard (PCI-DSS) and Health Insurance Portability and Accountability Act (HIPAA), to identify vulnerabilities and ensure adherence to security standards.

 Prerequisites